oracle-livelabs/multicloud/azure/create-base-database/deploy-vm/deploy-vm.md

     ![Check access](./images/check-access.png " ")

-8. A `Port 3389 is accessible from source IP(s)` message is displayed.
+8. The following message is displayed: `Port 3389 is accessible from source IP(s)`.

     ![Port 3389 is accessible](./images/port-accessible.png " ")